UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 a considerable amount of effort studying the chart.

-As we saw on the last slide, categorical colour schemes have a limited amount of hues so in addition of it being hard to differentiate this many hues in general, it become practically impossible in cases where there are more categories than coor hues, since the colour scheme starts repeating as in the chart.
+As we saw on the last slide, categorical colour schemes have a limited amount of hues so in addition to it being hard to differentiate this many hues in general, it becomes practically impossible in cases where there are more categories than colour hues, since the colour scheme starts repeating as in the chart.

 A better approach here would have been to label specific points of interest directly and keeping the rest as either a single colour or